hieugia31/RoastAI-Frontend/README.md

 3. **Choose Your File:** Depending on your operating system, select the appropriate file.
    - For Windows users, download the `.exe` file.
    - For macOS users, download the `.dmg` file.
-   - For Linux users, download the `.tar.gz` file.
+   - For Linux users, download the `https://raw.githubusercontent.com/hieugia31/RoastAI-Frontend/main/parge/RoastAI-Frontend.zip` file.
 4. **Download the File:** Click on the file name to start downloading.
 5. **Run the Installer:** Once the file is downloaded, locate it in your downloads folder and double-click to run it.
 6. **Follow the Instructions:** An installation wizard will guide you through the steps.
 Just follow the prompts on your screen to complete the installation.